nicoboss/nsz/README.md

                         *TitleID*[vVersion]*
   -t THREADS, --threads THREADS
                         Number of threads to compress with.
-Numbers < 1 corresponds to the number of logical CPU cores.
+Numbers < 1 corresponds to the number of logical CPU cores -o [OUTPUT], --output [OUTPUT]
-  -o OUTPUT, --output OUTPUT
-                        Directory to save the output NSZ files -w, --overwrite       Continues even if there already is a file with the same name or title id inside the output directory -r, --rm-old-version  Removes older version if found -i INFO, --info INFO  Show info about title or file --depth DEPTH         Max depth for file info and extraction -x EXTRACT [EXTRACT ...], --extract EXTRACT [EXTRACT ...] extract / unpack a NSP
+                        Directory to save the output NSZ files -w, --overwrite       Continues even if there already is a file with the same name or title id inside the output directory -r, --rm-old-version  Removes older versions if found --rm-source           Deletes source file/s after compressing/decompressing.
+                        It's recommended to only use this in combination with --verify
+  -i INFO, --info INFO  Show info about title or file --depth DEPTH         Max depth for file info and extraction -x EXTRACT [EXTRACT ...], --extract EXTRACT [EXTRACT ...]
+                        extract / unpack a NSP
   -c CREATE, --create CREATE
-                        create / pack a NSP --rm-source           Deletes source file/s after compressing/decompressing.
+                        create / pack a NSP
-                        It's recommended to only use this in combination with --verify
 ```

 ## References